 Students can visit our External Scholarship Information website to find a listing of outside scholarships available.

-Each academic year in early January on MyGFU, a scholarship application is posted for departmental scholarships offered through George Fox University.
+Each academic year in December on MyGFU, a scholarship application is posted for departmental scholarships offered through George Fox University.
 This application is for returning students ONLY.

 Students should check with their financial aid counselor for additional information concerning scholarships outside of George Fox University.